rohitshakya/Get_Block_Implementation/README.md

 * Scenarios of retrieval of buffer.
 * Structure of the buffer pool and buffer header.
 * Algorithms for Reading and writing disk blocks.
-* Working in Multiprocessing environment of a computer application.</p>
+* Working in Multiprocessing environment of a computer application.
 * January 2020 - March 2020

 ## Language used :